awslabs/multi-model-server/docs/batch_inference_with_mms.md

 ### MMS Model Configuration
-To configure MMS to use the micro-batching feature, you would have to provide the batch configuration information through [**POST /models** API](https://github.com/awslabs/mxnet-model-server/blob/master/docs/management_api.md#register-a-model).
+To configure MMS to use the batching feature, you would have to provide the batch configuration information through [**POST /models** API](https://github.com/awslabs/mxnet-model-server/blob/master/docs/management_api.md#register-a-model).
 The configuration that we are interested in is the following:
 1. `batch_size`: This is the maximum batch size that a model is expected to handle.
 2. `max_batch_delay`: This is the maximum batch delay time MMS waits to receive `batch_size` number of requests.
 If MMS doesn't receive `batch_size` number of requests